SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: EXPERIMENT

 \section{EXPERIMENT}

-In this section, \swemanager{} is evaluated for selecting the best proposal from competing candidates.
-Its impact is then validated in a realistic workflow, testing whether proposal reasoning and selection prior to coding improves end-to-end issue resolution.
-Finally, ablations and analyses identify which training and modeling components contribute most to \swemanager{}'s proposal-selection gains.
+In this section, we first test the central hypothesis of the paper: whether proposal selection is learnable by a small model despite appearing highly contextual and case-specific.
+We then validate whether this learned proposal-reasoning capability is useful in a realistic workflow, testing whether proposal reasoning and selection prior to coding improves end-to-end issue resolution.
+Finally, ablations and analyses identify which task and training choices are most responsible for making this capability learnable in practice.